starredjaco/writeups/pwn/hxp2025/h_wix_p/README.md

 ### Finding the vulnerability

-- When analyzing the provided challenge files we can not locate an specific binary or kernel module to exploit.
-But in `run.sh` we can see it uses the file `fiwix` as a kernel, and it is getting set up by the `build-challenge.sh` script, that downloads the last version of FiwixOS from the official website **https://www.fiwix.org/FiwixOS-3.5-i386.raw.gz**.
+- When analyzing the provided challenge files we cannot locate a specific binary or kernel module to exploit.
+But in `run.sh` we can see it uses the file `fiwix` as a kernel, and it is being set up by the `build-challenge.sh` script, that downloads the latest version of FiwixOS from the official website **https://www.fiwix.org/FiwixOS-3.5-i386.raw.gz**.

 > Fiwix is an operating system kernel written from scratch, based on the UNIX architecture and fully focused on being Linux-i386 compatible (Linux 2.0 and 2.2 versions mostly).
 It is designed and developed mainly as a hobby OS and, since it serves also for educational purposes, the kernel code is kept as simple as possible for the benefit of students and OS enthusiasts.
 It is small in size (less than 50K lines of code), runs only on the i386 hardware platform and is compatible with a good base of existing GNU applications